 And then there’s the golden cheesy topping.
 Looks calorific doesn’t it?
 Nope, it’s only 356 calories per portion.

-Ok, so let’s get on with the recipe, and then I can waffle on divulge to you some more information about what’s so great about this Mexican bean bake.
+Ok, so let’s get on with the recipe, and then I can waffle on divulge to you some more information about why this Mexican bean bake is good for you!

 - 1 tbsp olive oil